We develop open source tools for biology research. We also write project-specific data analysis code.

 To see what we’re working on, visit our publicly-accessible repositories on BitBucket.org.

 IGB is visualization software for genomics.
-Originally developed at Affymetrix to support fast visual exploration and analysis of tiling array data, we updated IGB to handle visualization of RNA-Seq, ChIP-Seq and other *seq data sets.
+Originally developed for fast visual exploration and analysis of Affymetrix tiling array data, we updated IGB to handle visualization of RNA-Seq, ChIP-Seq and other *seq data sets.
 IGB is free, open source software.

 - Visit CressExpress 2.0

 ArabiTag is a Web site that reports EST support for alternative splicing events, using Arabidopsis gene model annotations as a reference.

 We published this site alongside a paper that assessed prevalence of alternative splicing in Arabidopsis.

 ArabiTag was developed by Adam English, now at Baylor University, who also wrote PBJelly.